ontodev/robot/docs/validate.md

 |data                            |data                            |data                         |
 |...                             |                                |                             |

-* Data must be either a named class (e.g. 'Dengue virus'), a named individual (e.g. 'Dr. Smith'), or a general class expression (e.g. ('Dengue virus' or 'Dengue virus 2')).
+* Data cells must either be in the form of a named class, e.g. 'Dengue virus', a named individual, e.g. 'Dr. Smith', or a general class expression, e.g. ('Dengue virus' or 'Dengue virus 2').
 IRIs or short-form IRIs may be be used in lieu of labels if desired.

 * Rules for a given column must be separated by semicolons.
 To comment out all of the rules for a given column, the list should be prefixed by '##'.
-To comment out individual rules from the rules belonging to a given column, prefix the rule with '#'.
+To comment out particular rules from among the rules belonging to a given column, prefix those rules with '#'.
 For example:

 _To comment out all rules:_